 }

-Rule: most specific → most general; the SPA fallback is always last.
+Rule: most specific to most general; the SPA fallback is always the last entry.

 Step 2: Remove conflicting static files